dzackgarza/Notes/Class_Notes/2019/Analysis/sections/Appendix.md

 \left\|\tau_{y} f-f\right\|_{u} \rightarrow 0 \text { as } y \rightarrow 0
 $$

+Lemma:
+Measurability is not preserved by homeomorphisms.

+> Counterexample: there is a homeomorphism that takes that Cantor set (measure zero) to a fat Cantor set

 ## Undergraduate Analysis Review

 - Some inclusions on the real line: